-A party for all family members was held a Deer Park Golf & Country Club, Livingston.
+A party for all family members was held at the Radisson Blu in Glasgow.

 The Summer Party was originally a precursor for the Summer Camp where children attending Camp for the first time could come along and meet Camp regulars.
 As the organisation has grown so has the Summer Party as it's not just for those attending Summer Camp.
-All families are invited along and we host a Ten Pin Bowling competition and mix the families up so they can get to know one another and this can then lead to forming friendships through a common purpose in that someone on the family has experiences in being either a burn survivor or a carer for a burn survivor.
-Once the bowling is over we move through to a lunch and Party hosted by the volunteers.
+All families are invited along, and we hosted a Magical Summer Party with a children's entertainer/magician "Davro" who provided great games and entertainment for everyone.
+The families get a chance to mix so they can get to know one another, and this can then lead to forming friendships through a common purpose in that someone on the family has experiences in being either a burn survivor or a carer for a burn survivor.